 - Camila Monteiro

-Camila Monteiro has over 12 years working with Conservation Trust Funds (CTFs) and is a communication specialist.
-She worked for 10 years at Funbio, the Brazilian Biodiversity Fund and also was the Executive Secretary of RedLAC – Latin American and Caribbean Network of Environmental Funds – between 2008 and 2011.
+Camila Monteiro has over 12 years working with Environmental Funds and is a communication specialist.
+She worked for 10 years at Funbio, the Brazilian Biodiversity Fund and was the Executive Secretary of RedLAC – the Latin American and Caribbean Network of Environmental Funds – between 2008 and 2011.
 During this period, she coordinated several efforts on experience exchange, knowledge management and capacity building among the Funds from Latin America, Caribbean and Africa.
 She participated in the creation of CAFÉ (the Consortium of African Funds for the Environment) and in the elaboration of the Practice Standards for CTFs, within the Conservation Finance Alliance (CFA).
-For the last 2 years she has worked as consultant for different Funds as a consultant.
-In the CBF Camila supports the work with the National Funds on their individual operational design as well as with the CBF on their operations.
+For the last 2 years she has worked as a consultant for different Funds.
+In the CBF, Camila supports the work with the partner National Funds on their individual operational design as well as the CBF institutional structure.